bigyank/HN-Stories/README.md

 # HN Stories

-> a small chrome extension to see top, new and best hacker news
+> a small chrome extension to see top, new and best stories at hacker news

 ## Features